Vehicular Homicide Cases

 Vehicular homicide cases involve situations where a driver’s actions directly result in the death of another person.
-These cases are serious, carrying severe criminal penalties and long-term consequences for those involved.
-Central to these cases are two key factors: negligence and intoxication.
-Negligence can include speeding, distracted driving, or failing to follow traffic laws, while intoxication involves operating a vehicle under the influence of drugs or alcohol.
-Both can significantly influence the outcome of vehicular homicide trials.
+These cases are serious, carrying severe criminal penalties and long-term consequences for those involved

-At The Leier Law Office LLC, we help clients in Fort Collins, Colorado, understand how negligence and intoxication can affect their cases.
-We work closely with those facing vehicular homicide charges.
+At The Leier Law Office LLC, we work closely with those facing vehicular homicide charges.
 We have locations in Fort Collins, Colorado, and serve clients in Loveland, Greeley, Windsor, and Evans.
 Contact us today to discuss your case and protect your rights.
 Our legal team has the experience, compassion, and comprehension to help you throughout the process.

 Intoxication and Its Impact on Vehicular Homicide Trials